NutekSecurity/dream/src/prepare.md

 You can also use [Neovim](https://neovim.io/), but it's not for everyone.
 It's a bit more complicated to use, but it's very powerful.
 You can use it with [Alacritty](https://alacritty.org/) or [Kitty](https://sw.kovidgoyal.net/kitty/).
-It also works with [Warp](https://www.warp.dev/) and [iTerm2](https://iterm2. com/), Terminal.app also is capable of running Neovim.
-The difference between VS Code and Neovim is that Neovim is a terminal based text editor.
-This means that you can use it in the terminal and you can use it in the GUI.
+It also works with [Warp](https://www.warp.dev/) and [iTerm2](https://iterm2.com/), Terminal.app also is capable of running Neovim.
+The difference between
+VS Code and Neovim is that Neovim is a terminal based text editor.
+This means that one you can use in the terminal and the other you can use in the GUI (normal system window).
 It's also very fast and responsive.

 ## Get yourself good browser